-Gosh it’s so hard to believe that even bacteria can develop an antibiotic resistant ability.
+Gosh, it’s so hard to believe that even bacteria can develop an antibiotic-resistant ability.
 Yes, it’s possible that the antibacterial soap you use to clean and disinfect the hands before handling foods is of no use anymore.
-A study conducted by a group of researchers have found that an ingredient used in the antibacterial soap can develop the antibiotic resistance in the bacteria.
-Although the news is official now, like many other much debated topics, this research finding is also in a controversial state.
+A study conducted by a group of researchers has found that an ingredient used in the antibacterial soap can develop the antibiotic resistance in the bacteria.
+Although the news is official now, like many other much-debated topics, this research finding is also in a controversial state.
 You can find the study published in the “Environmental Science and Technology”.